m0g/officina/src/en/index.md

   community and create a network.
 Through exhibitions, screenings, performances, concerts or workshops, we explore various artistic expressions and give a stage to those we want to support.
-we_share_skills_description: Since its inception, Officina Neukölln stands for shared influences.
 title: A cross-disciplinary project space
 description: "Officina Neukölln is a contemporary workspace run as a collective whose aim is to develop new ways of working and nurture the local community